Qianzf/lif/README.md

 ###### Views

 LiF is an API-based web framework, so I didn't waste time to design a specialized view template engine.
 So LiF use plain PHP grammars to write view template.
+It's has these features:

 - Native PHP code, no new syntax to learn